dtoczala/ibm-cloud-landing-page/README.md

 #### References for Further Reading
 - [The top ten security articles you need to read](https://www.ibm.com/developerworks/security/library/se-top-security-articles-you-need-read/index.html) - We're sorry, a link to an article with more links.
 But good for general security awareness.
 - [List of IP Ranges for various datacenters](https://knowledgelayer.softlayer.com/faq/what-ip-ranges-do-i-allow-through-firewall) - For determining what IP ranges to use for the various data centers, when configuring your own security.
+- [Intro to the Secure Gateway Service](https://ibm-dte.mybluemix.net/secure-gateway) - some videos introducing you to a cloud service that enables you to establish a secure tunnel between the specific resources you want to connect.

 ### Events and Logs